Adventure starts here

 We know that humans make big changes to our ecosystems, and we will explore our impact as well as changes we can make to help better our environment.
 Students will play games and learn about options to become more eco friendly, as well as using engineering skills to try building our own renewable energy technologies!

-Season: Winter, Fall, Spring, Summer
+Season: Fall, Winter, Spring, Summer

 Colorado 2020 science standards: